core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Service Name and Port Number Registration

-IANA is requested to assign the port number 5683 and the service name "coap", in accordance with {{RFC6335}}.
+IANA is requested to assign the port number 5683 and the service name "coap+tcp", in accordance with {{RFC6335}}.

 Service Name.
-:   coap

-Transport Protocol.
-:   tcp

-Assignee.
-:   IESG \<iesg@ietf.org>

-Contact.
-:   IETF Chair \<chair@ietf.org>

-Description.
-:   Constrained Application Protocol (CoAP)

-Reference.
-:   \[RFCthis]

-Port Number.
-:   5683
-{: vspace='0'}

-## Secure Service Name and Port Number Registration

-IANA is requested to assign the port number 5684 and the service name "coaps+tcp", in accordance with {{RFC6335}}.
-The port number is requested also to address the exceptional case of TLS implementations that do not support the "Application-Layer Protocol Negotiation Extension" {{-alpn}}.

-Service Name.
-:   coaps
+:   coap+tcp

 Transport Protocol.
 :   tcp